Condition Analysis

 Contributing Factors

-While winds are 36 km/h SW today, the sheltered glen position means very little of this reaches the rock faces.
+While regional winds have been 20–30 km/h, the sheltered glen position means very little of this wind reaches the rock surface.

 Recommendations